 A personal loan allows you to borrow a lump sum of money that is then paid back in installments over time.
 Typically loan payments are due monthly but that will depend on the lender.
 In addition to paying off your credit cards, personal loans can also be used for other debts or expenses you may have.

-While you’d be extremely hard-pressed to find a 0% interest personal loan, the rates on these loans are typically much lower than that of credit cards (depending on the quality of your credit).
+While you’d be extremely hard-pressed to find a 0% interest personal loan, the rates on these loans are typically lower than that of credit cards (depending on the quality of your credit).
 Additionally, unlike balance transfers that give you the option to only make minimum payments, personal loans combine your principal with the interest you owe to provide you a standardized monthly payment amount.
 This can be encouraging and motivating for consumers, as it gives them a clear plan and end date for becoming debt free.

 As mentioned, personal loans rarely if ever offer 0% interest or introductory rates.
 Another downside is that many lenders will charge what’s known as an origination fee — typically between 1 to 6% — which will be deducted from the amount you receive.
 For example, if you borrowed $10,000 with a 3% origination fee, you would actually receive $9,700.
 Speaking of fees, you should also be cautious of loans that charge a prepayment penalty.

 Many people prefer personal loans to balance transfers because it gives you a clear plan for paying off your debt.
 Plus, as long as you avoid loans that charge prepayment penalties, you may be able to save even more money by paying off your loan early.
 To help you figure out what your monthly payment would be and how much you could save versus a credit card, SuperMoney offers a personal loan comparison tool that can come in handy when weighing your options.